bewagner/bewagner.github.io/_posts/2019-11-05-finding-the-difference-between-similar-words.md

 Most search results will be in simplified characters.
 I'm learning traditional characters.
 That's why I had a hard time using this technique in the beginning.
-But then I changed my viewpoint and saw it as an opportunity to learn some simplified characters.

-If you're having trouble reading simplified characters, there are a lot of converters all over the internet.
+If you're having trouble reading one or the other character set, there are a lot of converters all over the internet.
 I use [this](https://www.chinese-tools.com/tools/converter-simptrad.html) one.